HumanOps/HumanOps/README.md

 How do we know if we are successfully applying HumanOps principles?
 Many of the benefits will be qualitative e.g. better work/life balance, but others can be more quantitative:

 ## Human
-* Better sleep (achieving sleep length targets, zero interruptions/wakeups)
+* Better sleep (achieving sleep length targets, zero interruptions / wakeups).
-* "Reasonable" working hours (not needing to work late, not getting called at weekends)
+* Reasonable working hours (not needing to work late, not getting called at weekends).
-* Reduced stress (blood pressure, reduced anxiety)
+* Reduced stress (reduced anxiety).

 ## System
-* Reduction in outages/incidents with root cause analysis or elements of human error
+* Reduction in outages / incidents due to human error.
-* Reduction in time to resolution (due to improved response process & incident handling)
+* Reduction in time to resolution (due to improved response process & incident handling).
-* Reduction in alerts/incidents requiring human response
+* Reduction in alerts / incidents requiring human response.

 # HumanOps Resources